maxlath/wikibase-edit/docs/how_to.md

 Make many edits on an entity at once.

 ##### incremental mode
-By default, every piece of data that isn't included in the passed object will stay untouched: only values with a `remove` flag will be removed.
+By default, every label, description, claim, or sitelink that isn't included in the passed object will stay untouched: only those with a `remove` flag will be removed.
+Beware that this isn't true for qualifiers and references, which can be removed by just being omitted (see P1114 example below).

 ```js
 wdEdit.entity.edit({